Jena through a magnifying glass

 • It is always possible to participate in modules without taking examinations.

-• Master compulsory elective modules with a maximum of 12 ECTS will be recognized when completed during your Bachelor studies.
+• Master required elective modules with a maximum of 12 ECTS will be recognized when completed during your Bachelor studies (not for mandatory modules from the M.Sc.
+Physics!)

 • Modules of “Teacher training” are exclusively for students with them being compulsory modules of their recommended study plan.